Spivak pronoun: Usage

-Spivak is one of the allowable genders on many MUDs (multi-user dungeon) and MOOs (MUD object-oriented).
-Others might include some selection of: masculine, feminine, neuter, either, both, "splat", plural, egotistical, royal, and 2nd.
+Spivak is one of the allowable genders on many multi-user dungeons (MUDs) and MOOs (MUD object-oriented).
+Others might include some selection of: masculine, feminine, neuter, either, both, "splat", plural, egotistical, royal, and second.
 The selected gender determines how the game engine refers to a player.

 On LambdaMOO, they became standard practice for help texts ("The user may choose any description e likes"), referring to people of unknown gender ("Who was that guest yesterday, eir typing was terrible"), referring to people whose gender was known but without disclosing it ("Yes I've met Squiggle.
 E was nice."), or of course characters declaring themselves to be of gender Spivak.
-In recent years (2000 onwards), this usage has been declining.
+Since 2000 this usage has been declining.

 Nomic games, especially on the Internet, often use Spivak pronouns in their rulesets, as a way to refer to indefinite players.

-The visual novel series Magical Diary uses Spivak pronouns in spell descriptions to refer to the caster, and explains them in an event as a part of magical culture necessitated by interaction with nonhuman species.

 Spivak pronouns and gender in virtual communities

 In online anonymous situations, Spivak and other gender neutral pronouns can be motivated by avoiding gendered speech that would make divisions in the social group more likely and the group possibly less productive or enjoyable.
 This contact with genderless pronouns in virtual communities is sometimes a person's first experience and experimentation with presenting their gender in a genderqueer or transgender manner.